Gene Kiniski: Toronto and Montreal (1956–1960)

-Championship runs
+Championship runs (1960–1966)

 Kiniski joined the American Wrestling Association (AWA) in 1960 and defeated AWA World Champion Verne Gagne to win the title on July 11, 1961, also capturing the AWA World Tag Team title twice with Hard Boiled Haggerty.
+Like Bronko Nagurski before him, was one of the first world champions in professional wrestling to have a previous background in football.
 The title reign lasted less than a month.
 Kiniski won another title in West Texas a year later.

 In 1962, Kiniski began what became the peak period of his career when he went to Vancouver to join NWA: All-Star Wrestling.
 Early on, he won the NWA British Empire Heavyweight title twice and the Pacific Coast Tag Team title three times, and he challenged again for the NWA World title, taking on Rogers in a main event at Empire Stadium in Vancouver on July 30, 1962 (Rogers beat Kiniski to retain his title), and Thesz in 1963.
 He made Vancouver his home base while also making appearances in other promotions throughout North America and in Japan, particularly a lengthy stint in the World Wide Wrestling Federation (WWWF, now WWE) in 1964; while there, he challenged WWWF Champion Bruno Sammartino several times.
 Kiniski wrestled Sammartino on November 16, 1964, at Madison Square Garden.
 Thinking that he had pinned Sammartino in the second fall, Kiniski took the belt and left the ring.
 Despite being counted out, Kiniski kept the title until a rematch on December 14 settled the matter of who was the real champion.

 He also went to Dick the Bruiser's Indianapolis-based World Wrestling Association in December 1965 and captured its World Heavyweight title, holding it for four months.
 A few weeks later, Kiniski earned the opportunity to contend for the National Wrestling Alliance World Heavyweight title.

 The pinnacle of Kiniski's career finally came on January 7, 1966, when he defeated Thesz to win the NWA World Heavyweight Championship in St. Louis, Missouri, in front of 11,612 fans at the Kiel Auditorium in St. Louis.